 Get curious by asking the right people the right questions.

-As a mediator, here are my five steps that you can take to get curious and help to resolve issues that arise in the workplace:
+As an experienced workplace mediator in Victoria, here are my five steps that you can take to get curious and help to resolve issues that arise in the workplace:

 1. Find out or confirm who is involved.

 This will typically range from two people to an entire division or team.
 For simplicity, let’s assume there are two employees not getting along.